remuant/P1_AZMLND__Optimizing_a_Pipeline_in_Azure/Inspect_Data/README.md

 28. job_unemployed
 29. job_unknown

-#### Contact OHE as a set of binary input features which denote the original categories of the contact feature:
+#### Contact OHE: a set of binary input features which denote the original categories of the contact feature

 30. contact_cellular
 31. contact_telephone

-#### Education OHE as a set of binary input features which denote the original categories of the education feature:
+#### Education OHE: a set of binary input features which denote the original categories of the education feature

 32. education_basic.4y
 33. education_basic.6y